venicegeo/pzsvc-exec/README.md

 - Config File Format: You need this if you want to have any control over the instance you're running.
 May be useful for understanding how pzsvc-exec works.
 - Service Endpoints: a listing of the service endpoints that pzsvc-exec makes available and what they are useful for.
 - Execute Endpoint Request Format: You need this if you want to make use of the /execute endpoint of pzsvc-exec with any control at all.
+- Pzsvc-Taskworker: What you need to know to use the associated pzsvc-taskworker app (and, by extension, to take advantage of the Piazza task queue for scalability)

 ## What and Why